 Food law; information on administrative offences and criminal proceedings

-Food law includes all legal norms concerning the extraction, production, composition, nature and quality of foodstuffs and their designation, presentation, packaging and labelling.
+Food law includes all legal norms concerning the extraction, production, composition, nature and quality of foodstuffs and their designation, presentation, packaging and labeling.
 The implementation and monitoring of the regulations on cosmetic products and consumer goods is also the task of food monitoring.
 Tobacco products are no longer subject to food law.
 A separate legal area has been created for them.
 In addition to the protection of human health, the aim of food law is to protect the general public from deception and misleading information.

 Links to more information